libvips/lua-vips/README.md

 Most `lua-vips` methods will call `error()` if they detect an error.
 Use `pcall()` to call a method and catch an error.

-Use `get_typeof` to test for a field of a certain name mwithout throwing an error.
+Use `get_typeof` to test for a field of a certain name without throwing an error.

 # Development